-The journey started with a flight from Quito to Baltra airport, the excitement elevated when crossing the Equator line from the sky –it was a really amazing feeling.
+The journey started with a flight from Quito to Galapagos, arriving to Baltra airport.
+The excitement elevated when crossing the Equator line from the sky –it was a really amazing feeling.
 After touching down at the Baltra airport I quickly realized how many other people were also thrilled to explore the unique environment of the Galapagos Islands.

 At the airport, I was met by our charming guide Nadine Graziani, and introduced to the others who would join me on my journey.
 It was a small but very diverse group -intrepid travelers from Spain, the US and the UK, Sweden and Peru would be my family for a couple of adventurous days.